8Nero/phasic_tonic/README.md

 ## Overview

-**phasic_tonic** is a Python package designed for the neuroscience community to analyze and detect phasic and tonic states during REM sleep from electrophysiological signals such as EEG or LFP data.
-The package implements a threshold-based signal processing algorithm specifically designed to identify these substates within REM sleep, which are important for understanding sleep-dependent processes, memory consolidation, and brain state modulation.
+`phasic_tonic` is a python package for analysing phasic and tonic REM states from electrophysiological signals.
+It implements a threshold-based signal processing algorithm for detecting phasic substates within REM sleep.

-This tool is useful for researchers working with sleep data and looking to classify REM sleep into more granular substates for further study.
+`phasic_tonic` is intended for researchers working with sleep data and looking to classify REM sleep into more granular substates for further study.
+This package was developed by Tuguldur Gerelmaa and [Abdel Rayan](https://github.com/AbdelRayan/) for phasic and tonic research in Genzel lab.

 <!-- ![pic1](detect_phasic_001.png) -->
 <p align="center">